FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Proposed Algorithm

-\textbf{Step 4: Data clustering} (line 33 in Algorithm \ref{alg:CPDFL}).
+\textbf{Step 4: Data clustering} (line 29 in Algorithm \ref{alg:CPDFL}).
 After updating the cluster centers, each client \( i \) associates its data points \( d \in \mathcal{D}_i \) with a cluster.
 It calculates the loss \(\ell(\mathbf{c}_{is}^{t+1}, d)\) for each cluster \( s \) and assigns data point $d$ to the cluster with the lowest loss.
 Using these new associations, \( u_{is}^{t+1} \), the fraction of data points linked to cluster \( s \), is computed.
-This step enables \textit{\algname} to adapt the mixture coefficients as cluster center estimates evolve.
-With clustering complete, the process moves to the next round, \( t+1 \), starting again with local training.
+This step enables \textbf{\algname} to adapt the mixture coefficients as cluster center estimates evolve.
+The process then moves to the next round, \( t+1 \), starting again with local training.

-\textbf{Final Step: Personalization} (line 42 in Algorithm \ref{alg:CPDFL}).
+\textbf{Final Step: Personalization} (line 37 in Algorithm \ref{alg:CPDFL}).
 After \( T \) rounds, each client $i$ computes a personalized model as a weighted sum of its cluster centers:

-\citet{marfoq2021federated} show that this weighted sum provides the optimal personalized model for client \( i \) when the loss function \( \ell \) is convex.
-However, since most practical loss functions, such as cross-entropy for neural networks, are not convex, this aggregated model may not perform optimally in practice.
-To address this, each client runs a few additional local training iterations, starting from \(\mathbf{x}_i\) computed in Eq.~\eqref{eq:xi}, using its entire local dataset \(\mathcal{D}_i\).
+\citet{marfoq2021federated} show that Eq.~\eqref{eq:xi} provides the optimal personalized model for client \( i \) when the loss function \( \ell \) is convex.
+However, since most practical loss functions, such as cross-entropy for neural networks, are not convex, this aggregated model may perform poorly in practice.
+Thus, each client runs a few additional local training iterations, starting from \(\mathbf{x}_i\) (Eq.~\eqref{eq:xi}), using its entire local dataset \(\mathcal{D}_i\).